Celebrate the Mountains-to-Sea Trail with local hikes

-From Cherokee to Nags Head there will be hikes from 1 to 12 miles, through all types of landscape, from easy to strenuous.
+From Cherokee to Nags Head there will be hikes from one to 12 miles, through all types of landscape, from easy to strenuous.

 There will also be a 42-Mile Challenge, starting near Blowing Rock, to raise funds for the Friends of MST as well as a Hike on Your Own option.
 Detailed information about all the hikes can be found at www.mountainstoseatrail.org/birthdayhike.